lishpr/tlog/_pages/about.md

 Hi, I'm Shori, a CS major in grad school.

 I was born and raised in Shanghai.
 I spent a couple years of middle school in Seattle.
-Then, I went back to get a bachelor's at Shanghai U. And now, I am on my way to a double master's at the University of California.

-The motivation of the blog is simple: I have the time to do it as I'm on my gap year; and, my current intern position at Arm requires me to read and experiment extensively on open-source code and technology.

-So, why not?
-I guess.
+Then, I went on to study physics at Shanghai U and UC San Diego.

 <br />